 Lastly, Dr. Ambrosino discussed the Faculty Fellows Program with Faculty Senators.
 The Faculty Fellows Program was designed for faculty interested in developing leadership skills, faculty who possess a passion for teaching effectiveness, and faculty interested in tenure and promotion policies, as well as in student success across campus.
 The deadline to apply for the program is September 30, 2006, and the length of service will be for three years.

-Faculty Senators raised a couple of questions regarding the Faculty Fellows Program: (1) How many Faculty Fellows will be selected; and (2) Do the Faculty Fellow applicants need to be tenured?
+Faculty Senators raised a couple of questions regarding the Faculty Fellows Program:

 Dr. Ambrosino responded that the goal is to hire two or three fellow, and allow them to have a rotating schedule.
 She also added that the Faculty Fellow applicants must be tenured.

 Dr. Patricia Glenn, Executive Director of the Tomás Rivera Center, and Ms. Melissa Thomas, Program Coordinator for the Tomás Rivera Center, reported that the Tomás Rivera Center now offers many workshops for graduate students.
 These workshops include Graduate Learner Series, Online Workshops, and Mix and Mingle Events.
 Ms. Thomas added that most of these workshops will be available online.
 She also asked Faculty Senators to send their workshop suggestions to her.

 Dr. Mansour El-Kikhia invited Faculty Senators to volunteer to serve on an ad hoc committee, which will research the development of a Faculty Club, and he asked for faculty input regarding the club.